Business Manager’s Report

 According to the IBEW Constitution, every Local must organize the unorganized in the electrical industry.
 Over the years, that has evolved in to organizing any worker.
 This year we have spent a considerable amount of time trying to organize many different workers.
 Just to name a few, we have had contact with workers from COX Communications, call center workers from Bank of America, and Charter/Spectrum workers in Connecticut.
 Organizing is going to be our lifeline, and we need each and every members’ help in this endeavor.

 Within the four walls of Verizon we have been exhausted by all of the ripple effects due to the Boston build, the new Joint Pole Agreement, the ups and downs of the scheduling in our FSC, from forced on Sundays to most recently surplus time being offered, surplus declarations including the recent Super EIPP, scheduling for our SST’s and COT’s and the wide-ranging discipline.
-With the many pressures we face each day it is important that we stick to our guiding principle of solidarity, and avoid petty problems of personalities in the new year to come.

 We recently met with the DRC Director in Medway to discuss numerous scheduling issues for our SST’s.
 The outcome consisted of a committee to be established to address the issues.
 There have been a few exchanges since the meeting to ensure we have all the appropriate players in the room when we meet.
 As more info becomes available we will be sure to share it.